London is a favourite destination for shoppers from around the world with thousands of stores big and small!

 Liberty

-The shop is known for its support of up-and-coming designers as well as well-known luxury fashion labels.
+It's been here in London's West End since 1875 and is known for its' support of up-and-coming designers as well as well-known luxury fashion labels (and the price tags to match).

-Perhaps one of London's most beautiful department stores, Liberty is well worth a visit, even if you don't have the budget for London's poshest shops!
+Perhaps one of London's most beautiful department stores, Liberty is well worth a visit, even if you don't have the budget (it doesn't stop me from having a browse!).

 You'll find Liberty on the edge of Soho making it one of London's most centrally-located department stores and easy to visit after going on our Soho, Piccadilly Circus, and Chinatown Tour as well as our Rock n Roll Tour!